 Nuts promote weight loss if eaten in moderation.
-The fat, protein and fiber in nuts help you feel full longer, so you may eat less during the day.
-By helping to induce a feeling of satiety or fullness, nuts may help people feel less hungry and more satisfied.
+The fat, protein, and fiber in nuts help you feel full longer, so you may eat less during the day.
+By helping to induce a feeling of satiety or fullness, nuts may help people snack less and eat in moderation as the day goes on.
 Use nuts as a replacement for desserts and empty calorie snacks, but limit your portion to a healthy handful to keep total calories in check.

 Pistachios are being promoted as the skinny nut because they are one of the lowest in calories and fat and yet the highest in fiber and protein.
 Pistachios offer 49 nuts per one ounce serving, more than any other type of nut.
 Better yet, they take longer to eat since they are in a shell and the empty shells serve an a visual reminder of how much has already been eaten.
 Research has shown that visual cues as to how much has been eaten subconsciously decrease the amount eaten.